InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 A secure Wi-Fi network is critical to protecting your devices from cybercriminals.
 (Image: Shutterstock)

-Your Wi-Fi network is a gateway to your personal data and devices.
-You can keep your Wi-Fi network safe by creating a strong password you won’t forget and sharing it only through safe methods.
 If an unauthorized person gets access to your Wi-Fi network, they pose a serious security threat to your online privacy and can use your internet to perform illegal activities.
-Here are six tips for creating, remembering, and sharing a Wi-Fi password.
+That’s why it’s important to protect your router and home network with a strong Wi-Fi password.
+Here’s what you need to know.

 You should have a longer password that contains a combination of uppercase and lowercase letters, symbols, and numbers to maximize Wi-Fi network security.
 Most experts recommend having a Wi-Fi password that is more than eight characters long.
 Some government agencies with highly sensitive data require their employees to have passwords of at least 15 characters.
 Symbols and numbers in a password further mitigate the threat of data theft, phishing, and other malicious attacks.